-The Karen Read trial: The complex case behind John O’Keefe's death
+The Karen Read trial: Acquitted of John O’Keefe's murder

 The criminal trial of Karen Read is a case that has gripped public attention in Massachusetts and far beyond.
 Centring around the death of Boston police officer and Read’s boyfriend, John O’Keefe, the case has featured explosive allegations of law enforcement misconduct, conflicting accounts, and ongoing debate as to what really happened.

 At Crime+Investigation, we love delving into complex stories like this.
-As Read’s second trial begins following a high-profile mistrial in 2024, here’s everything you need to know about the case that’s got everyone talking.
+As Read’s second trial concludes with her acquittal of murder, here’s everything you need to know about the case that’s got everyone talking.

 Background to the case

-Karen Read, a former financial analyst, is currently on trial for the alleged murder of her boyfriend, John O’Keefe.
+Karen Read, a former financial analyst, faced trial for the alleged murder of her boyfriend, John O’Keefe.

-Prosecutors claim that Read struck O’Keefe with her Lexus SUV during a snowstorm, which resulted in his death from hypothermia and blunt force injuries.
-She has pleaded not guilty to charges including second-degree murder, vehicular manslaughter and leaving the scene of a deadly accident.
+Prosecutors claimed that Read struck O’Keefe with her Lexus SUV during a snowstorm, which resulted in his death from hypothermia and blunt force injuries.
+She pleaded not guilty to charges including second-degree murder, vehicular manslaughter and leaving the scene of a deadly accident.

 Read’s first trial in 2024 ended in a mistrial in July 2024, due to a hung jury.
 Her second trial began in April 2025.